 Simply working these liver-healing superfoods into your diet can improve liver health to help you feel great, whether you do the full plan or not.

-Coconut oil: Like all natural fat, it “helps you feel satisfied and reduces sugar cravings,” notes Dr. Hyman.
+Coconut oil: Like all natural fat, it “helps you feel satisfied and reduces sugar cravings,” notes Hyman.
 Plus, preliminary studies suggest that coconut oil heals the liver even for people who don’t switch to a healthier diet.
-Aim for one to two Tbsp. per day.
+Aim for one to two tablespoons per day.

 Cruciferous veggies: “Broccoli, kale, collards, and radishes all help raise levels of glutathione, an antioxidant that’s a liver detoxifier and anti-inflammatory,” says Dr. Hyman.
 Aim for two cups a day.

 Sulfur-rich veggies: Onions and garlic help the liver produce bile to break down fat, which in turn makes it easier for the body to burn carbs for energy.
 Dandelion greens are another bile-booster.
 Aim for one serving daily.

 Coffee: Many studies show a link between coffee consumption and a healthier liver, “likely because of coffee’s powerful antioxidants,” says Kirkpatrick.
 Aim for one to two cups daily.